lshepard/LegoGPT/README.md

 [...]
 ```

-`output.ldr` contains the LEGO structure in LDraw format, which can be opened with any LDraw-compatible software.
+And finally, `output.ldr` contains the LEGO structure in LDraw format, which can be opened with any LDraw-compatible software.

 ## Fine-tuning LegoGPT